History of Liechtenstein: Constitution and latter century

 During the Austro-Prussian War of 1866, Prince Johann II placed his soldiers at the disposal of the Confederation but only to “defend the German territory of Tyrol”.
-The Prince refused to have his men fight against other Germans.
-The Liechtenstein contingent took up position on the Stilfser Joch in the south of Liechtenstein to defend the Liechtenstein/Austrian border against attacks by the Italians under Garibaldi.
-A reserve of 2 men remained in Liechtenstein at Vaduz Castle.
-When the war ended on July 22, the army of Liechtenstein marched home to a ceremonial welcome in Vaduz.
-Popular legend claims that 80 men went to war but 81 came back.
-Apparently an Austrian liaison officer joined up with the contingent on the way back.
+However, the Landtag had not been consulted regarding the deployment and the war was unpopular among the population, as such it faced resistance from the Landtag.
+As a result, Johann II promised a loan to the country and refused to have his men fight against other Germans.
+The Liechtenstein contingent took up position on the Stilfser Joch under the command of Peter Rheinberger in the south of Liechtenstein to defend the Liechtenstein/Austrian border against attacks by the Italians under Garibaldi.
+A reserve of 20 men remained in Liechtenstein at Vaduz Castle.
+When the war ended on 22 July, the army of Liechtenstein marched home to a ceremonial welcome in Vaduz.
+Popular legend claims that 80 men went to war, but 81 came back.
+It is disputed who the additional person was: An Austrian liaison officer may have joined up with the contingent on the way back, but it has also been claimed that the man was an Italian farmer.